 - a large number of sick or dead animals

 - fast spread of disease through a herd or flock

 - animals that are lame, drooling, or salivating excessively

-- ulcers, erosions, or blisters around the feat, muzzle, udder, and the mouth
+- ulcers, erosions, or blisters around the feet, muzzle, udder, and the mouth

 - unusual nervous behavior

 - diarrhoea, especially if there is blood in it

 - excessive nasal discharge